rabbitmq/rabbitmq-website/site/management.md

 The plugin also provides tools for [analysing memory usage](#memory) of the node, and other features related to monitoring, metrics, user, permission, and topology management.
+Previously it also provided [definition export and import functionality](/definitions.html).
+Those are now core RabbitMQ features and do not require or rely on this plugin.

 In a multi-node cluster, management plugin is most commonly [enabled on every node](#clustering).